Canada Gazette, Part I, Volume 151, Number 29: PARLIAMENT

 This notice is published by the Commissioner of Canada Elections, pursuant to section 521 of the Canada Elections Act, S.C.
 2000, c.
 9.

-On December 7, 2016, the Commissioner of Canada Elections entered into a compliance agreement with the City of Montréal, pursuant to section 517 of the Canada Elections Act.
+On July 4, 2017, the Commissioner of Canada Elections entered into a compliance agreement with Mr. Pierre Poilievre, pursuant to section 517 of the Canada Elections Act.
 The text of the compliance agreement is set out in full below.

 Yves Côté, QC